 Our aim at Otterburn Primary is to equip all pupils with the skills and confidence to solve a range of problems through fluency with numbers and mathematical reasoning.
 Alongside these key skills, we also strive to instil in our children a love of maths; the ability to see the possibilities and creativity in the maths around us, to be intrigued and to wonder about maths.

-At Otterburn we are into the second year of our mastery journey to improve the teaching and learning of mathematics.
+At Otterburn we are in our third year of our mastery journey to improve the teaching and learning of mathematics.
 Using this approach, which involves small steps with varied representations and structures, we are confident that we can build solid foundations from which our pupils can grow as mathematicians.
 Our school is part of the Teaching for Mastery programme run by Great North Maths Hub.
 Through attending Teacher Research Groups supported by a Mastery Specialist, we will further develop our classroom practice based on current recognised pedagogy.

-At Otterburn we use a concrete pictorial-abstract approach to achieve mastery and depth for all children.
+At Otterburn we use a concrete pictorial-abstract approach to achieve mastery and depth for all children starting with developing a child’s ‘number sense’ in EYFS.
 With an emphasis on problem solving, children are taught to visualise, to make connections and to communicate their understanding both verbally and in written form.
 Topics are taught in extended blocks in order to allow sufficient time for children to practise, refine and ultimately master concepts and processes.
 They are carefully sequenced so that skills and knowledge are continually revisited and applied through procedural and conceptual variation.

 Lessons are carefully designed to ensure all children access rich, problem solving tasks and do not just focus on development of procedural fluency.
 Teachers use assessment for learning to determine whether in the lesson children need further guided practice or independent practice.
 Through this approach, no child is given a predetermined label based on prior attainment and all children’s needs are met.